oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 EOF
 ```

 Let’s now locally test this `Namespace` against this policy with the `gator` CLI.
-Very convenient to test policies without any Kubernetes cluster!
+This client makes it very convenient to test policies without any Kubernetes cluster!
 ```bash
 gator test \
    --filename namespace-test.yaml \